Title IX Coordinator

 - Administrative Staff

-If you report a sexual misconduct incident to a non-confidential party, the non-confidential party will protect your privacy by limiting the people with whom he or she shares what you tell them.
-However, non-confidential resources cannot guarantee complete confidentiality, as they must notify the University’s Title IX Coordinator about the basic facts of the sexual misconduct incident.
+If you report an incident of discrimination, harassment, or misconduct to a non-confidential party, the non-confidential party will protect your privacy by limiting the people with whom he or she shares what you tell them.
+However, non-confidential resources cannot guarantee complete confidentiality, as they must promptly notify the University’s Title IX Coordinator about the basic facts of discrimination, harassment, or sexual misconduct incidents.
+University employees may notify the Title IX Coordinator of such incidents by completing the Title IX Formal Complaint Form.

-For more information look at our Nondiscrimination, Harassment, and Sexual Misconduct Policy (PDF) or contact a Discrimination Complaint Advisor (PDF).
+For more information look at our Harassment, and Sexual Misconduct Policy (PDF) or contact a Discrimination Complaint Adviser (PDF).